Application and admission Human Resource Studies - international procedure

 This is the international application and admission procedure for students from a non-Dutch university.

-If you are a student from Tilburg University or another Dutch university, you should follow the national application and admission procedure.
+If you are a student from Tilburg University or another Dutch university, you must follow the national application and admission procedure.

 a) Check your eligibility

 To be admitted directly to our Master's program in Human Resource Studies, you must have the following academic background: